ildella/wt-cli-workflow/README.md

 3. make it easy to setup a continuous testing, integration and deliver environment based on Webtask (TBD)

 ### Conventions
-* Use .env to store keys, credentials and various secrets
+* Use .env files to store keys, credentials and various secrets
 * stage is used as prefix in .env file (eg: test.env, prod.env)
 * stage is used suffix in deploying the webtask (eg: myfile-test, myfile-prod)
 * task name is the file name without the '.js' extension

+## Usage

 ### Pre-requisites
 Obviously, Webtask is required.
 The setup takes 1 minute Create an account and a install a CLI with npm following this [instructions](https://webtask.io/cli)

-## Usage
-Once the basic environment has been setup, working with serverless functions requires mostly two things.
+Once the basic environment has been setup, working with serverless functions is mostly about:
 1. Creating a new function (not very often)
 2. code, test, deploy, release (most of the time)

 Well, exactly what happens in any other kind of development, right?
 Webtask cli offer great foundamentals but in real world there are 2 things we almost always need that are not easy to get with simple commands:
 1. secret environment variable to connect to databases, APIs...
 2. different environments for development, testing, staging, production...